2 min read

 Why Interpersonal Process Group Therapy (IPGT)?

 We all have habitual relationship patterns that block us from friends, lovers, coworkers, and family.
 These are the patterns that often contribute to our anxiety, depression, or addictions.
-Group Therapy is the ideal social environment to evoke your interpersonal patterns and learn to overcome them.
+Group therapy is the ideal social environment to evoke your interpersonal patterns and learn to overcome them.
 You’ll practice being vulnerable, feeling your emotions, and having deep, honest conversations with others.
 Through this process, you'll learn all the strategies that you deploy for managing vulnerability, emotional closeness, intimacy, and uncertainty and cultivate new ways of being with yourself and others.

 What Does A Group Therapy Session Look Like?